pobot-pybot/pybot-minitel/doc/source/index.rst

-Welcome to Minitel library documentation!
+Welcome to PyNitel library documentation!
 =========================================

-A simple library for communication with Minitels.
+A simple library for communication with Minitels in Python.

 Based on :